-- 3.25 The Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence or, where applicable, to a Casino Premises Licence. - 3.26 When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Licensing Authority will consider: - each application its own merit; - the size of the premises; - the number of counter positions available for person to person transactions; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons: - evidence that such machines have been or are likely to be used in breach of licensing objectives; - the relevant Codes of Practice or Guidance issued under the Gambling Act 2005 by the Secretary of State. - 3.27 In addition, details of GAMCARE and the facilities offered, will be included in the appendices to the policy, on the Council's website and also made available in Council reception areas.
+In relation to Casinos, Betting Premises and Tracks, the Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence or to a Casino Premises Licence (where betting is permitted in the Casino).

+- 3.24 When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Licensing Authority will consider: - each application its own merit; - the size of the premises; - the number of counter positions available for person to person transactions; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - evidence that such machines have been or are likely to be used in breach of licensing objectives; - the relevant Codes of Practice or Guidance issued under the Gambling Act 2005 by the Secretary of State.

+3.25 In addition, details of GAMCARE and the facilities offered will be included in the appendices to the policy, on the Council's website and also made available in Council reception areas.